 What are your hours?

-Availability varies by week.
+Availability varies by week, with bookings Monday through Friday.
 Please contact the office.

 What is your booking/cancellation policy?

-Payment is required in order to hold your appointment time.
+Payment is required in order to hold your appointment time within 24hrs of making the booking.
 Notice of cancellation/rebook must be received 48 hours in advance or there is a full charge for the missed session.
 Please read full policy here.

 Do you cancel classes in bad weather?